danielaLopes/nn_tensorflow_101/README.md

-# nn_tensorflow_101
+# Neural Networks with TensorFlow 101
-Neural network basics using Tensorflow
+Neural network basics using Tensorflow.